-How can you use Instagram to grow your business?
+How to use Instagram to grow your company

-Since we know it can be confusing, especially if you’re not versed in social media, here are some tips to help you get started.
+Since we know it can be confusing, especially if you’re not versed in social media.
+Here are some tips to help you get started on Instagram.

 Invest time and creativity